 College is an important stage in life, and we recognize that it is a stepping stone towards a bigger world.
 In order to best guide and prepare our students, ISW provides college counseling in a one-on-one setting in addition to a summative class.
 Our goal is to help each of them find a major that can best assist them for their future by exploring the different options.
 Moreover, through providing information on universities across the world, we hope to help them narrow down the list of colleges they strive for and find the ones that best matches their goal.
 Our high school students’ academic performance and standardized testing grades will also be monitored regularly to encourage their improvement and help them equip with all the necessary criteria to become a stronger candidate so students can thrive in their next stage of life.

-ISW also has two Guidance counselors for High School students, Mrs. Barbara Fosterand Mr. Chris Nolin.
-These counselors specialize in helping our students with career and college advice, college application preparation and more.
+ISW also has a Guidance counselor for High School students, Mrs. Barbara Foster.
+She specializes in helping our students with career and college advice, college application preparation and more.

 MS. LIANNE ONG